-- Number of users and recent growth, - Adoption within relevant communities, - Number of citations or mentions of the software project in scientific literature, - Number of potential contributors and diversity of the organizations they represent, and - Number of past contributions to related software projects in the relevant software stack (pushing changes upstream to dependencies, receiving changes from other nearby software projects).
+- Number of users and recent growth - Adoption within relevant communities - Number of citations or mentions of the project in scientific literature - Number of potential contributors and diversity of the organizations they represent - Number of past contributions to related projects in the relevant software stack (pushing changes upstream to dependencies, receiving changes from other nearby projects)

-Quality will assess the maturity of the software project(s), its compliance with best practices in open source development, and the existence of a healthy and diverse contributor community.
+Quality will assess the maturity of the project(s), its compliance with best practices in open source development, and the existence of a healthy and diverse contributor community.
 It will again be assessed qualitatively and quantitatively.
 Reviewers will evaluate:

-- Composition and leadership of team, - Governance structure of the software project, - Software project communications and community engagement, - Existence, clarity, and recency of software project roadmap, - Clarity of process for external contributions, - Evidence of external contributions from outside of the core developer team (in the form of code, bugs/issue reports, documentation, etc.), - Availability of tutorials and examples, and - Quality and comprehensiveness of documentation.
+- Composition and leadership of team - Governance structure of the project - · Project communications and community engagement - Existence, clarity, and recency of project roadmap - Clarity of process for external contributions - Evidence of external contributions from outside of the core developer team (in the form of code, bugs/issue reports, documentation, etc.) - Availability of tutorials and examples - Quality and comprehensiveness of documentation